-Development of thinking
+Development of thought

 The goal of mental development is to create an inner mental structure that agrees with reality.
 All events, people, objects and processes impressed upon the mind are interlinked with each other as memories.
 These associations build an interconnected network of thoughts that explain reality and make it possible to understand the world in form of an inner mental structure.
 Correct knowledge is the goal of mental development.